 100-9030 King George Blvd., Surrey, V3T 5R3

-Sue Hammell was re-elected as the MLA for Surrey-Green Timbers on May 12, 2009 She was first elected in 1991, was re-elected in 1996 and re-elected again on May 17, 2005.
+Sue Hammell was re-elected as the MLA for Surrey-Green Timbers in May 2013.
+She was first elected in 1991, and then re-elected in 1996, 2005 and 2009.

-Sue is also a founding member of the Minerva Foundation for BC Women, initiated in 1999 to provide funds for projects that will assist women to realize their potential and to create a safe place for them to live and work in British Columbia.
+Sue is also a founding member of the Minerva Foundation for B.C.
+Women, initiated in 1999 to provide funds for projects that will assist women to realize their potential and to create a safe place for them to live and work in British Columbia.

 Sue is married and has one grown daughter, Sage.
-Sue and her husband John have lived in the Surrey Green Timbers area since 1990.
+Sue and her husband, John, have lived in the Surrey Green Timbers area since 1990.